-Below are the individual steps with example screenshots regarding the setup of your Globus login account, accessing our UNC Globus endpoint named “UNC, Research Computing, Datamover” or uncch#unc-rc-dm.
-There is an optional installation and configuration of your personal Globus Connect endpoint client.
+Below are the individual steps with example screenshots regarding the setup of your Globus login account, accessing our UNC Globus Collection named “UNC, Research Computing, Datamover” (or uncch#unc-rc-dm).
+There is an optional installation and configuration of your personal Globus Connect client.

 Globus addresses deficiencies in secure copy requests by automating large data transfers, by resuming failed transfers, file transfers are encrypted over the wire by default and by simplifying the implementation of high-performance transfers between computing centers.
 Once you have finished the setup steps below you can use the Globus Connect file transfer utility.

 All of the following steps are using the web page you just clicked on.